AliSheikhAttar/Cheat/BPF/Security_/Security_tools.md

 The capable tool in bpftrace provides a way to trace and log all capability checks made by the kernel, including non-audit checks.
 It displays information such as the time of the check, the user and process IDs, the command making the check, the capability number and name, and whether the check is audited.

 ## setuids
-setuids(8) is a bpftrace tool to trace privilege escalation syscalls: setuid, setresuid, and setfsuid.
+setuids is a bpftrace tool to trace privilege escalation syscalls: setuid, setresuid, and setfsuid.
 For example:
 ```bash
 # setuids.bt# setuids.bt